-Ensure you, your family members, vulnerable neighbours and pets are safe and accounted for.
-If people are missing, seek help by calling Triple Zero (000).
+Ensure you, your family, neighbours and pets are safe.
+If people are missing, or if you're in a life-threatening situation, call Triple Zero (000).

-Stay as calm as possible and attend to physical injuries and emotional distress.
-Access emergency medical help and mental health services:
+Stay calm.
+Attend to physical injuries and emotional distress.
+Seek emergency medical help and other services, if required.

 Shut off damaged utilities

-If your property is damaged or unsafe, secure your property and seek temporary accommodation.
+If your property is damaged or unsafe, you may not be able to stay there.
+Secure your property and call Service NSW on 13 77 88 to organise temporary accommodation.

-Find guidance on what dangers to watch out for in your home on How to avoid risks during clean up.
+Find out how to avoid risks during clean up.

 Assess property damage

-If your local area is declared as impacted by a disaster, you may be entitled to financial assistance from the government.
+If your local area is declared as impacted by a disaster, you may be able to get financial assistance from the government.

 - save receipts related to anything you spend on property repairs